Leabrook

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Leabrook has 13 active public transport stops serving mixed bus routes.
-These stops are covered by 7 different routes offering a total of 428 weekly passenger trips.
-Transport accessibility is rated excellent with residents located an average of 142 meters from the nearest stop.
-Most residents commute outward, primarily using cars (84%), followed by buses (8%) and cycling (6%).
-The area has below-average vehicle ownership at 1.0 per dwelling.
-According to the 2021 Census, 18.5% of residents work from home, possibly due to COVID-19 conditions.
+Leabrook has 13 operational public transport stops, all of which are bus stops.
+These stops are served by 7 different routes that together facilitate 428 weekly passenger trips.
+The area's transport accessibility is rated as excellent, with residents located an average of 142 meters from the nearest stop.
+Most Leabrook residents commute outward, primarily using cars (84%), followed by buses (8%) and cycling (6%).
+On average, there is one vehicle per dwelling, lower than the regional average.
+According to the 2021 Census, 18.5% of residents work from home, which may be influenced by COVID-19 conditions.

-Service frequency averages 61 trips per day across all routes, equating to approximately 32 weekly trips per stop.
+The service frequency averages 61 trips per day across all routes, equating to approximately 32 weekly trips per individual stop.

 Frequently Asked Questions - Transport